Atrial Fibrillation (AF)

 • However many clinical and patient factors can influence the decision of which rhythm control method to opt for.

 • In exams, apart from an unstable patient needing immediate cardioversion, it is uncommon for the question to ask the student to choose between methods of rhythm control.
-Instead it is more common for the question to test one's knowledge on individual cardioversion methods such as which drug to use and precautions.
+Instead, it is more common for the question to test one's knowledge on individual cardioversion methods such as which drug to use and precautions.

 If AF onset is <48 hours → cardioversion can be carried out now with prior heparin loading